-How to Resolve Sage X3 Warning Message for ENDDAT Parameter
+How to Resolve Sage Enterprise Management (formerly Sage X3) Warning Message for ENDDAT Parameter

 There’s nothing more frustrating than opening your Enterprise Resource Management (ERP) solution and getting a warning message for a problem you don’t know how to fix.
-One of the most common errors Sage X3 users encounter is for the end date (ENDDAT) parameter, and they receive the following warning message:
+One of the most common errors Sage Enterprise Management (formerly known as Sage X3) users encounter is for the end date (ENDDAT) parameter, and they receive the following warning message:

 Warning: the logical connection date is not the same as the date required for the connection